MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-live-sync.md

 > [!NOTE]
 > You must fix this issue during development.

-Before you start to fix the issue, review the following prerequisites:
+Before you start to fix this issue, review the following prerequisites:

 + Make sure your custom changes are written with in a single transaction scope.
 + `doinsert()`, `doUpdate()`, `recordset()` operations and records where `skipBusinessEvents(true)` is marked are not handled by business events and the dual-write framework.
 If your code is inside these functions, then dual-write will not be triggered.